A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Remarks and Extensions

+In the process of constructing a strictly static Hamiltonian, \tikzpic{-11}{figsv6_small/notation/eta_small.pdf}($\cl\mu (t) e^{-i\omega_o^\prime t}$) is designed to include all terms with explicit frequency $m\omega_o^\prime + n\omega_d\ne\omega_o^\prime$.
+However, this could lead to the failure to separate the time scales if for some $m,n$, causing \tikzpic{-11}{figsv6_small/notation/eta_small.pdf} ($\cl\mu (t) e^{-i\omega_o^\prime t}$) to contain near-resonant dynamics that is supposed to be captured by \tikzpic{-9}{figsv6_small/notation/B_small.pdf} ($\clu B e^{-i\omega_o^\prime t}$) and \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf}($\cl K$).
+This is the failure mode for the Kerr cat analysis at rotating frame $\omega_o^{\prime\prime}=\omega_o$, as illustrated above.
+To maintain the perturbative hierarchy in the dynamics of the oscillator, it is neccessary to include the terms with frequency $m\omega_o^\prime + n\omega_d\approx\omega_o^\prime$ in \tikzpic{-9}{figsv6_small/notation/B_small.pdf} ($\clu B e^{-i\omega_o^\prime t}$) instead.
+This adjustment is equivalent to relaxing the requirement that the effective Hamiltonian $\cl K$ be strictly static, allowing it to be ``slow-evolving'' in the perturbative sense.

-It is worth noting that if the oscillator only exhibits energy renormalization effects (captured by diagrams with $l=0$ in \cref{eq:discussion-K-general-diagram}) but not coupling effects (captured by diagrams with $l\ne0$) up to the perturbative order of interest, then any rotating frame in the vicinity of $\omega_o$ can result in a static effective Hamiltonian.
+In some simpler cases, a well-chosen rotating frame $\omega_o^\prime$ can still lead to time-independent Hamiltonian, while this is not possible in general cases.
+In particular, if the oscillator only exhibits energy renormalization effects (captured by diagrams with $l=0$ in \cref{eq:discussion-K-general-diagram}) but not coupling effects (captured by diagrams with $l\ne0$) up to the perturbative order of interest, then any rotating frame in the vicinity of $\omega_o$ can result in a static effective Hamiltonian.
 This can be seen from \cref{eq:discussion-K-general-diagram} by noting that the diagrams with $l=0$ are always static, independent of the resonant excitation frequency $\omega_o^\prime$, which is determined by the choice of rotating frame.
-In the case that the oscillator only exhibits one dominant nonlinear process labeled as $(q:p)$, in which $q$ number of oscillator quanta near-resonantly couple to $p$ number of drive photons, there exists a special rotating frame $\omega_o^\prime = p\omega_d/q$ in the vicinity of $\omega_o$, e.g. $(q:p)=(2:1)$ in the Kerr cat, that renders the coupling diagram in the effective Hamiltonian to be static.
+In the case that the oscillator only exhibits one dominant nonlinear process labeled as $(q:p)$, in which $q$ number of oscillator quanta near-resonantly couple to $p$ number of drive photons, there exists a special rotating frame $\omega_o^\prime = p\omega_d/q$ in the vicinity of $\omega_o$, e.g. $(q:p)=(2:1)$ in the Kerr-cat, that renders the coupling diagram in the effective Hamiltonian to be static.
 Other choices of rotating frame will yield a slow-varying effective Hamiltonian.
-However, in more complicated cases where multiple nonlinear processes coexist, it is impossible to find a rotating frame that can render all these processes static simultaneously.
-For example, if $(q_1:p_1)$ and $(q_2:p_2)$ processes coexist and $p_1/q_1\ne p_2/q_2$, there exists no rotating frame that can render two diagrams, each involving $q_1$ or $q_2$ incoming resonant excitations and $p_1$ or $p_2$ drive outgoing excitations, respectively, to be static simultaneously.
-In these cases, the generalized procedure of constructing a slow-evolving effective Hamiltonian is essential to capture the full effective dynamics.
-We will illustrate this generalized procedure and the power of it in a concrete system in \cref{sec:mpnr} (see \cref{eq:mnr-K-10-4}).